microsoft/azure-pipeline-filter/README.md

 ## Usage

-The script `src/index.js` will check if current pipeline run passes following checks and the output pipeline variable `skipsubsequent` will be set to True or False according to checks' results.
+The script `src/cli.mjs` (could be invoked with npx) will check if current pipeline run passes following checks and the output pipeline variable `skipsubsequent` will be set to True or False according to checks' results.

 The script should be put in a seperated job / stage and following jobs / stages could use the output variable to judge if it should be skipped.